vipulkmr02/imp.pass/readme.md

   container of the database server.
 If it's not running (`docker ps`).
 Brew it up again using the `db-script.sh`.

-- activate.sh: Activates the python virtual environment.
-If you're on Windows. you need to create your own virtual environment and make sure to install those requirements using the following command:
-  `python3 -m pip install -r requirements.txt`
-  **OR**
-  `pip install -r requirements.txt`.

-**WARNING: The virtual environment(ip) here is according to a Linux environment**
+- `setup-venv`: Creates the virtual environment needed for the project, also installs all of the dependencies.

 ## Running the project
 - STEP-1: run `db-script.sh`
-- STEP-2: run `reset.sh`
+- STEP-2: run `db-reset.sh`
-- STEP-3: activate `virtual environment`
+- STEP-3: run setup-venv script based on your OS to create & setup virtual environment
-- STEP-4: run the interpreter script in the src directory
+- STEP-4: go to the `src` directory and run interpreter.py